At CPI, we're always up to something. Here are some past events:

-NCEP’s successful annual meeting and workshop explored this evolution and specifically the impact that distributed energy resources (DERs) are and will have on the transmission and distribution systems in the contexts of planning, operations, and markets.
+NCEP’s successful annual meeting and workshop explored this evolution and specifically the impact that distributed energy resources (DERs) are and will have on the transmission and distribution systems in the contexts of planning, operations, and markets at the state level.
 Such DERs as energy efficiency, distributed generation (e.g., solar photovoltaics), energy storage, demand response, electric vehicles, and more, illustrated current examples of technologies and decisions that are underway.

 NCEP members in attendance included directors and staff of public utility regulatory agencies, environmental and air regulatory agencies, consumer advocate offices, state legislative bodies, state energy offices, and gubernatorial energy offices.
-The varied audience reflected NCEP’s membership, whose numbers represent the only national energy trade association that includes policy directors and staff who all touch electricity policy across the U.S.
+The varied audience reflected NCEP’s membership, who are responsible for state-level electricity policy across the U.S.